ar-io/ar-io-node/docs/linux-setup.md

 The following guide assumes you are running your node on a local home computer.

 - Register a Domain Name:
-    Choose a domain registrar (e.g., [namecheap](https://www.namecheap.com/?gclid=CjwKCAjwyqWkBhBMEiwAp2yUFvVmCyyLIFIMgHupgaO-c3IhUk_B4IbdSYzAAxUwaYxqMvytNz5e_xoCJYMQAvD_BwE)) to register a domain name.
-Domains are usually purchased for a specific duration and need to be periodically renewed.
+    Choose a domain registrar (e.g., [Namecheap](https://www.namecheap.com)) to register a domain name.

-    - **NOTE:** The domain you use must be a base level domain.
-Due to the way Arns names work, using a subdomain to point to your node will not work correctly.
+    - **Note**: The domain should be a base domain ("ardrive.io"), do not use a subdomain ("docs.ardrive.io").

 - Point the Domain at Your Home Internet:
-    - Obtain your public IP address by visiting https://whatismyipaddress.com/ or running:
+    - Obtain your public IP address by visiting https://www.whatsmyip.org/ or running:
         ```
         curl ifconfig.me
         ```